 The DAA has voluntarily opted for a funding policy under which it will contribute 100% of its actuarially determined annual required contribution.
-Contributions to the OPEB Plan from the DAA for the year ended December 31, 2023, was \$318,673.
+Contributions to the OPEB Plan from the DAA for the period of July 1, 2023 through December 31, 2024, was \$309,788.

-California state employees covered by benefit terms: At December 31, 2023, the following California state employees for each respective valuation group were covered by the benefit terms:
+California state employees covered by benefit terms: At December 31, 2024, the following California state employees for each respective valuation group were covered by the benefit terms: